LCC-CIT/CS233JS-CourseMaterials/Labs/Lab01/Lab01_Instructions_ReviewBeginningJS.md

 ## Upload to Moodle

 - Moodle Lab 1 Code review assignment: upload your completed code review form.
+This week you are just reviewing your own code.
 - Moodle Lab 1 Production Version assignment:  put the citstudent URLs for each web app in the online text.

 # Assessment